Skip to content

 About Chaz

-And that is my story.
-Beauty from breaking and maybe you see glimmers of your story in mine too.
-When you visit Linen & Flax, I hope you see all of that.
-Whether you stop by for a new dress, a cozy candle, or just to forget the hard stuff for a second, I hope our little shops are soft places to land.
-I hope you find beautiful things that take your breath away and I hope it reminds you to never forget that when everything is broken, beauty comes next.
+And that’s my story.
+Beauty from breaking.
+And maybe, just maybe, you’ll see glimmers of your own story in mine too.
+When you visit Linen & Flax Co., I hope you see all of that.
+Whether you stop by for a new dress, a cozy candle, or just a moment to forget the hard stuff, I hope our little shops become soft places to land.
+I hope you find beautiful things that take your breath away — and I hope it reminds you that when everything is broken, beauty always comes next.